nuitrcs/pythonworkshops/dataanalysis/readme.md

 [Data Science Your Way](https://github.com/jadianes/data-science-your-way): GitHub repository with lots of tutorials using Python and R

+[Scientific Computing with Python](https://github.com/jrjohansson/scientific-python-lectures): series of lectures as notebooks.
+Covering Numpy, Scipy, Matplotlib, and advanced topics like C and Fortran integration and using Python for parallel computing.

 ### Examples

 Lots of people post examples of their work publicly.
 Here are a few: